walk

 Why Did It Go Viral?

-The stupid mental health trend is viral because it taps into how we really feel trying to "use skills."
+The trend taps into how we really feel when we know it's time to focus on our mental health.
 It highlights that when we are down, annoyed, tired, or stressed doing these things feels annoying.
-However, that is okay; we can let these things be annoying and simply not enjoyable, and at the same time, roll with (or stomp out) those feelings.
-Even if we are snarky doing these things, they still help us.
+However, that is okay; we can let these things be annoying or inconvenient, but still commit to bettering our mental health.
+Even if we are stubborn about doing these things, they will still help us.
 Dr. Karin Ryan lists some of the benefits of doing the activities we know are good for us:

 • The walk gives us fresh air, and the oxygen directly improves brain functioning, Vitamin D levels, exercises our heart and lungs, and reduces stress.

-• The “stubborn” yoga still brings us stretching, muscle movement, strengthening, and more mindful breathing.
+• Yoga, even when done with annoyance, still provides our bodies good stretching, muscle movement, strengthening, and more mindful breathing.

-• We can be cursing about having to start another zoom call and still end up laughing once.
+• We can be cursing about having to start another zoom call, and still end up benefitting from social interaction and productivity.

 Related: How to Help a Loved One With Depression